 - Freestanding Fireplace Heater – These are basic space heaters but sacrifices have been made in their ability to heat in order to make room for some lacking flame effects.
 These should be avoided at all costs.
 If you want something as a small, portable device, just get one of the standard electric fireplaces and a normal portable heater that performs better for special occasions.

-- Fireplace Stove – These are electric fireplaces that are made to look like wood stoves.
+- Fireplace Stoves – These are electric fireplaces that are made to look like wood stoves.
 These tend to look tacky in your average modern home, however, they have their place in extremely rural homes or wood cabins.

-For Spanish Speaking People, What Are Some Spanish Synonyms Found in a Thesaurus For Common Fireplace Terms?
+For Spanish-speaking People, What Are Some Spanish Synonyms Found in a Thesaurus For Common Fireplace Terms?

 While there are many terms that are more obvious like fuego/fire or chimenea/fireplace, there are some terms that might not be quite as obvious when speaking specifically about a built-in electric fireplace.
 If you are speaking about a built-in electric fireplace, you need to know the terms encastre and empotrado.
 This is embed and embedded respectively.
 Another descriptive term for an inbuilt or built-in electric fireplace can be a fireplace that is incorporado or incorporate.